-- Reduce to 350 and keep cooking for an additional 40 minutes, basting every 10 minutes with the melted ghee and the drippings.
+- Reduce to 350 degrees F. and keep cooking for an additional 40 minutes or until it reaches an internal temperature of 160 degrees F., basting every 10 minutes with the melted ghee and the drippings.

 - Or, cut up and keep in fridge for meal prep (again, I would highly suggest storing in the drippings so it retains flavor and doesn’t dry out!).

 - Storage: store leftovers in an airtight container in the refrigerator for up to 3 days.